 Green Tomatillos are bright in color and they have a lovely distinct tart character.
 Roasting mellows their tartness and really helps to deliver their true flavor which combines wonderfully with other traditional Mexican and Spanish ingredients.

 Purple and Yellow Tomatillos are often sweeter and used in jams.

-What can I use Roasted Salsa Verde for?
+What Can I Use Roasted Salsa Verde On?